Check-in is one of the most exciting steps leading up to your trip. It means your vacation is only a few days away and that it’s soon time to leave.

 I usually put the medications that I take every day, a change of clothes, my cell phone and charger, my glasses, and a bathing suit.

-You can find the complete list in the article on the 20 things you should always pack in your cruise carry-on bag.
+You can find the complete list in the article titled “20 things you should always pack in your cruise carry-on bag.”

-In addition, I’ve explained why you should bring a bathing suit in it in the article on the cruise ship embarkation day do’s and don’ts.
+In addition, I’ve explained why you should bring a bathing suit in the article on the cruise ship embarkation day do’s and don’ts.

-When you go on a trip, there are certain things you absolutely cannot leave at home, like your regular medications and any important medical documents.
+When you go on a trip, there are certain things you absolutely cannot leave at home, like your regular medications and any essential medical documents.

-Consider that on a cruise ship, the availability of medications is limited, so you may not have access to the ones you need.
+Consider that on a cruise ship, medication availability is limited, so you may not have access to the ones you need.

-In addition, you should bring medical documents referring to any illnesses, allergies, or disabilities in case you need to show them to the doctors or embarkation staff.
+In addition, you should bring medical documents detailing any illnesses, allergies, or disabilities, in case you need to present them to doctors or embarkation staff.

 Before check-in, you should book all the transportation to reach the port on time.